-ISSUES: This is a set of applications for a General Land Use Plan (GLUP) amendment, Master Transportation Plan (MTP) Map amendment, and major site plan amendment (SPLA23-00053 aka SP #111) to facilitate construction of up to 531 residential units.
+ISSUES: This is a set of items for a General Land Use Plan (GLUP) amendment, Master Transportation Plan (MTP) Map amendment, and major site plan amendment (SPLA23-00053 aka SP #111) to facilitate construction of up to 531 residential units.
 As of the date of this report, staff has not identified outstanding policy issues with the applicant's proposal.
 However, during the public review process, members of the community expressed concerns regarding potential impacts to traffic on 24th Road South, which is further discussed in this report.
+The Lomax AME Zion Church, which is located adjacent to the subject site, had a representative who participated in the Site Plan Review Committee process and submitted a letter dated March 18, 2025, outlining concerns about the project and believing it should not be approved at this time, as further discussed in the Community Feedback section of this report.

 SUMMARY: The applicant, CC Rock Arlington Owner, LLC, proposes to demolish two (2) existing hotels and surface parking area and construct up to 531 residential units containing approximately 621,477 sf of residential GFA.
 The proposal consists of five (5) buildings, which include one (1) 8-story multifamily building with a penthouse level wrapped around an abovegrade parking structure, one (1) townhouse building, and three (3) townhouse-style multifamily buildings.
-To facilitate the redevelopment, the applicant is requesting to change the GLUP designation for a portion of the site from "Service Industry" to "Medium" Residential and amend the Master Transportation Plan Map to add a new segment of South Garfield Street, new segment of 25th Court South, and a new street titled South Fillmore Court.
+To facilitate the redevelopment, the proposal includes a change in the GLUP designation for a portion of the site from "Service Industry" to "Medium" Residential and an amendment to the Master Transportation Plan Map to add a new segment of South Garfield Street, new segment of 25th Court South, and a new street titled South Fillmore Court.
 The applicant proposes to construct these three (3) new streets, dedicate an approximately 10,311 sf public use and access easement adjacent to the neighboring Lomax AME Zion Church, and install and maintain landscaping and pedestrian improvements within the privately-owned public space.
-In addition, the applicant will dedicate a public street easement in the future that would allow for an interparcel connection through the site to the adjacent property for the purpose of connecting 24th Road South to Shirlington Road.
+In addition, the applicant will dedicate a public street easement in the future that would allow for an inter-parcel connection through the site to the adjacent property for the purpose of connecting 24th Road South to Shirlington Road.